 ince 1994 Michelle Scalise's work has appeared in such anthologies as UNSPEAKABLE HORROR, DARKER SIDE, MORTIS OPERENDI, DARK ARTS, THE BIG BOOK OF EROTIC GHOST STORIES and such magazines as Cemetery Dance, Crimewave and Dark Discoveries.
 She was nominated for the 2010 Spectrum Award which honors outstanding works of fantasy and horror that include positive gay characters and the 2000 Rhysling Award for poetry.
 Her fiction has received honorable mention in YEARS BEST FANTASY AND HORROR.
 Her latest poetry has been chosen by the Horror Writers Association for their anthology HORROR POETRY SHOWCASE:VOLUME I. She has fiction and poetry appearing soon in the best of Dark Discoveries anthology DiISCOVERIES: BEST OF HORROR AND DARK FANTASY and the anthology OUR WORLD OF HORROR.
 Contributing Editor and Senior Reviewer for SFSite chose her first collection, INTERVALS OF HORRIBLE SANITY, as one of the top ten books of 2003.
-Her collection , COLLECTIVE SUICIDE, was published in 2012 by Crossroad Press.
-In August of 2014, her collection of dark poetry, THE MANUFACTURER OF SORROW, will be published by Eldritch Press.
-Michelle lives in Colorado with her husband, best selling author Tom Piccirilli.
+Her fiction collection , COLLECTIVE SUICIDE, was published by Crossroad Press in 2012.
+Eldritch Press will be publishing a collection of her poetry, THE MANUFACTURER OF SORROW in paperback and ebook in August 2014.
+Michelle is married to bestselling author Tom Piccirilli.

 hursday July 17, 2014